 About the Artist

 Stefan Gruber (Seattle) is an experimental animator and performance artist.
-He creates hand-drawn, digitally finished experimental animation shorts and is Animation Department founder and teacher at The Nova Animation Project, and the founder of Seattle Experimental Animation Team (SEAT).
+He creates hand-drawn, digitally finished experimental animation shorts.
+He is animation department founder and teacher at The Nova Animation Project and the founder of Seattle Experimental Animation Team (SEAT).

-Stefan received a 2013 GAP to offset living expenses in the two year process to create the second part of his animated short series, Both Worlds.
+Stefan received 2013 GAP Award funding to offset living expenses in the two year process to create the second part of his animated short series, Both Worlds.
 The series uses both hand-drawn techniques, as well as digital, and will premiere at Open Flight studios in 2015.

 Information included above was provided by artist at the time of application.